People

 Amna received her Master’s in Architecture and Urbanism from MIT, and her method of actively processing a broad range of scenarios concerning urban strategies for the future has been recognized through exhibitions in Washington DC, Rome, Milan, and Boston.
 As a designer who has lived and worked in Shanghai, Vienna, Boston, and today Houston, her portfolio of architecture and planning projects has contributed to numerous AIA and ASLA design awards.

-Amna is currently a Visiting Faculty at Rice School of Architecture.
+Amna is currently Professor In the Practice at Rice School of Architecture.
 She has taught graduate and undergraduate architecture studios in Boston and Houston and looks forward to bringing her research into teaching.

 His lens on these cycles were shaped as a collaborator focusing on mobility at the MIT Media Lab Changing Places group.
 There he was responsible for prototyping folding vehicle chassis, incentivized business plans and technological platforms that retooled an urban fabric.
 These efforts translated into numerous urban core projects in Boston, including the 2024 Olympic Plan – smart city blueprint.